 About States, Points, Issues and Misprints

-The first edition 1955 1st printings of The Return of the King has three variations caused by a print error.
-The first two variations were on some hundreds of copies, less common, while the last, text without errors, is the most commonly found.
+The first edition 1955 1st printings of The Return of the King have three variations caused by a print error.
+The first two variations were on some hundreds of copies, less common, while the last, text without errors, is the most often found.
 These variations are interesting but have no impact on the value and are not States or Issues at all, just errors.

-States, Points and Issues are variations, mostly intentional, not misprint errors, though some can be intentional like a new frontis piece, text change or different illustrations.
-Where major mistakes are made, they will re-print the book and even if some have been sold.
-For some antiquated books and manuscripts without copyright pages variations can sometimes help identify true first printings.
+States, Points and Issues are variations, mostly intentional, not misprint errors, though some can be intentional like a new frontispiece, text change or different illustrations.
+Where major mistakes are made, printers will re-print the book even if some have been sold.
+For some antiquarian books and manuscripts without copyright pages variations can sometimes help identify true first printings.

-For modern books like Tolkien, the first edition is clear and established, usually printed in the book or number line and variations are of interest, only to those people who find them interesting or sellers trying to inflate their values!
+For modern books like Tolkien’s, the first editions are clearly stated and easily identified by the number line; variations are of interest to some buyers, and to sellers trying to inflate their values!